Skip to Content

 Marijuana, also known as cannabis, is one of the most commonly used drugs.
 People often use it recreationally, and the medical community has recognized its therapeutic benefits.
 However, marijuana remains illegal in Florida, and anyone caught in possession of it faces strict penalties under state law.
 If local law enforcement arrests you for drug possession, you may face charges that range from misdemeanors to felonies, depending on the quantity involved.

-If you are charged with drug possession, don't wait to enlist the defense of one of the top marijuana possession lawyer in Miami!
+If you are charged with drug possession, don't wait to enlist the defense of one of the top marijuana possession lawyers in Miami!
 Call (800) 798-0243 or fill out our online form for a free consultation.

 Defending Against Marijuana Possession Charges